+Have you ever wondered where you can find fairies in Scotland?
+Imagine walking through the misty glens, the scent of heather in the air, and the distant sound of a babbling brook.
 The ancient, mystical lands of Scotland have raised many legends and stories of magic and monsters.
 The landscape and the people themselves seem to encourage and foster these fascinating tales.
 One creature that seems to transcend every area of Scotland are the fairy folk.
-Often known as the Still Folk, the Wee Folk, or, in Gaellic, the Sìthe, fairies have captured the imagination, with fables and anecdotes being captured in the writings of such Scottish literary luminaries as Walter Scott, J. M. Barrie and Robert Burns.
+Often known as the Still Folk, the Wee Folk, or, in Gaelic, the Sìthe, fairies have captured the imagination, with fables and anecdotes being captured in the writings of such Scottish literary luminaries as Walter Scott, J. M. Barrie, and Robert Burns.

-But where can you find these enchanting, supernatural and sometimes mischievous spirits?
-Well, we can’t guarantee you any sightings, but we can certainly point you in the direction of some sites historically associated with the fairy folk, as well as some more contemporary locations that are fun to visit.
+But where can you find these enchanting, supernatural, and sometimes mischievous spirits?
+Well, I can’t guarantee you any sightings, but I can certainly point you in the direction of some sites historically associated with the fairy folk, as well as some more contemporary locations that are fun to visit.
+Along the way, I’ll share stunning photos and personal stories to bring these magical places to life.

-Don’t forget that at Tailor-Made Itineraries we delight in creating bespoke self-guided tours.
-So, if visiting any of these fairy-inspired locations appeals to you, reach out to us by email.
-We would be more than happy to design a self-guided tour around your requirements incorporating the fairies of Scotland, or indeed, a general tour of this mystical land.
+Don’t forget that Tailor-Made Itineraries delights in creating bespoke self-guided tours.
+So, if searching for the enchanted fairies of Scotland appeals to you, reach out to me by email.
+I would be more than happy to design a self-guided tour around your requirements incorporating these fairy locations, or indeed, a general tour of this mystical land.

 Dunvegan Castle is the seat of the MacLeod of MacLeod, chief of the Clan MacLeod and can be found on the Isle of Skye.
 It is the oldest continuously inhabited castle in Scotland and has been the stronghold of the chiefs of the clan for more than 800 years.